MatthewKing/DeviceId/readme.md

 From `DeviceId.Windows`:

 * `AddWindowsDeviceId` adds the Windows Device ID (also known as Machine ID or Advertising ID) to the device identifier.
 This value is the one displayed as "Device ID" in the Windows Device Specifications UI.
-* `AddWindowsProductId` adds the Windows Product ID (also known as Machine ID or Advertising ID) to the device identifier.
+* `AddWindowsProductId` adds the Windows Product ID to the device identifier.
 This value is the one displayed as "Product ID" in the Windows Device Specifications UI.
 * `AddRegistryValue` adds a specified registry value to the device identifier.
 * `AddMachineGuid` adds the machine GUID from `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Cryptography` to the device identifier.